Xild076/ThinkingWithoutThinking/README.md

 # ThinkingWithoutThinking

 This is just a fun little project to make a streamlit app that somewhat simulates "thought" and "chain of reasoning" with prompt engineering.
 Its aim is to mirror some aspect of human psychology with how we come up with structured responses to problems.
 It currently uses the Gemma 27B model, so if you get a google API key, its free to use.

+I took heavy inspiration from an old GPT prompt engineering widget where it asked the LLM to critique itself.
+However, instead of single-prompt analysis which has the caveat of severe biases, I implemented a cross-prompt analysis.
+While its more computationally expensive, it's also a much more accurate version of the prompt engineering.

-Have fun!
+Anyways, have fun!

 ## What It Does